Ada-Developers-Academy/core-cs-fundamentals/hash-tables/using-hash-tables.md

 ## Goals

 It's all well and good to know what hash tables _are_, but how can we use them?
-Using hash tables creatively will allow us to create efficient and organized solutions!
+Using hash tables creatively will allow us to design neat and efficient solutions!

 - Apply knowledge about hash tables to solve problems

 ## Python Dictionaries Are Hash Tables

 All hash tables are data structures that hold key-value pairs and implement an associative array.
-They all perform find, insert, and remove at O(1).
+They all perform find, insert, and remove with O(1) time complexity.
 Hash tables can be implemented in nearly any programming language.

-Python implements hash tables and made a hash table into a data structure we use all the time: dictionaries!
+Python implements hash tables as a type we use all the time: dictionaries!

 ### !callout-info

 ## We Can See How Python Implements Dictionaries

 We can look at [Python's source code for dictionaries](https://github.com/python/cpython/blob/master/Objects/dictobject.c).
 The very first commented line titles the file as `/* Dictionary object implementation using a hash table */`!
-We can continue to read through the code and see comments about the hash function and how it handles collisions.
+We can continue to read through the code (it's written in the C language) and see comments about the hash function and how it handles collisions.

 ### !end-callout